Pozzo-FH/pozzo-fh.github.io/tutorial/dynoob.md

 ![](img/stage1_blank.svg){width=100%}

-They way to achieve this is to define "yesgo-areas" for a team.
-Players can move inside their yesgo area, but get the "you're leaving the battle" warning if they leave it.
+To add OOB areas to the locked flags, we will define "yesgo-areas" for a team.
+Players can move freely inside their yesgo area, but will get the "you're leaving the battle" warning if they leave it.

 In this case, the first yesgo area for the attackers includes their mainbase and the two flags of the open sector they are attacking.